 * “Taste.”
 A Natural History of the Senses.
 Random House, New York.
 1990.
 Print.

 FREEWRITING: an aspect of the writing process that encourages the writer to let words flow without judgment.

 Without the necessary preparation, freewriting simply burps shallow thought and reaction onto a page.
 If, however, a writer works from familiarity with the subject, freewriting can be spontaneous and insightful.
 Psychologist Mihály Csíkszentmihályi says people are “in flow” when they reach a “balance between ability level and challenge.”
 For many writers, freewriting seems to be that combination of goal, skill, and immersion in the moment that leads to flow.

 No matter how pleasing the results of a freewriting session, the technique is more a warm up exercise than a final product.
-The writing needs cooling and a careful revision.
-Consider doing a reverse outline to think solely about how points might be (re)organized.
-Next, any additional supporting information needed for transitions between claims can be added.
+The writing needs cooling.
+When read again later, it will be easier to conduct a careful revision for what to keep, what to edit out, and what needs adding.
+Consider doing a reverse outline to think about how points might be (re)organized.
+Do additional research for whatever extra supporting material you have determined is needed.

 When measuring the rhythm in a poem, a foot is the smallest unit of repetition.
 Associate the “foot” of poetry lines with your own foot as you tap out rhythms in song lyrics: whether you perform a series of both firm and soft taps or you tap only on an accent and not at all on the softer beats, you are measuring a foot with your foot!

 How about a very old tune as an example?
 First, sing it without tapping your feet:

 I’VE been WORKing ON the RAILroad ALL the LIVE long DAY